nhu92/HiCassembly/juicer+3ddna.md

 bash ../3d-dna/run-asm-pipeline.sh -r 10 ../raw_assembly/[raw assembly fasta] ../hic/merged_nodups.txt

 ```
 `-r` parameter is the round of polishment (corrections) you want to apply to assembly before scaffolding.
 Every additional polishment round requires 45 minutes to 1 hour to finish.
+There will be a `.fasta` file under result directory when it finishes.

+## All to all alignment